 Of course, if you’re a musician the chances are you’ve looked at outlets to monetise your work.
 It’s not about just building your own website, you’ve got to build an audience and explore ways to release material that appeals to their needs.
 Upload your songs to a service like Spotify, and offer direct digital downloads on your website.

-Creating a podcast is much simpler.
+Recording a podcast is much simpler.
 It can be based around a specific topic or just your mates chatting about movies you’ve watched.
 Monetisation here is a bit more tricky—but one avenue is to release “bundles” of downloadable podcasts all at once on your website.

 Digital prints that customers can download and print are the most popular way to sell art online.
 You can also get creative and expand your store to include things like colouring pages, guided sketch patterns and phone wallpapers.